 12. Kleenex is a life saver

 Public restrooms in Mexico can be hit or miss when it comes to toilet paper, soap, running water, and even toilet seats.
-With this in mind, it’s wise to always carry a packet of tissues in your purse in case you find yourself in a pinch.
-I’d also suggest carrying hand sanitizer or wet wipes because often there is no soap to wash your hands.
+Always carry a packet of tissues in your purse in case you find yourself in a pinch.
+I’d also recommend carrying hand sanitizer or wet wipes because often there is no soap to wash your hands.

 13. You CAN eat greens